Monsieur Dupont

 It reached number six in the UK Singles Chart in 1969, making it her eighth and final top 10 hit single.

 It also reached number six in South Africa in March 1969.
+On the New Zealand Listener charts it reached number two.

 Shaw performed the song on BBC's Top of the Pops on 30 January 1969, introduced by Stuart Henry.

 The song was a hit in Quebec with a French version by Les Milady's.